plone/documentation/coredev/troubleshooting.md

 `mr.developer` is never unhappy, except when it is.
 Although this technically isn't a buildout issue, it happens when running buildout, so I'm putting it under buildout issues.

-When working with the dev instance, especially with all the moving back and forth between GitHub and svn, you may have an old copy of a `src` package.
+When working with the dev instance, especially with all the moving back and forth between GitHub and Subversion, you may have an old copy of a `src` package.
 The error looks like:

 ```console